 Understanding Alicat calibration and accuracy specifications

-Each device which goes through an Alicat calibration comes with a NIST-traceable Certificate of Calibration.
+Each device that goes through an Alicat calibration comes with a NIST-traceable Certificate of Calibration.
 This guarantees that the device’s calibration can be traced back to primary SI standards such as mass and pressure.
 As a result, an Alicat device will output mass flow rates that fall within the same accuracy range as measurements obtained by any other similar NIST-traceable unit with an identical accuracy specification.

 When calibrating a device with a NIST-traceable transfer standard, each step of the process is carefully controlled to ensure reliable readings.
 Some factors that can lead to calibration errors include temperature and pressure variations, leaks, setpoint changes, and control instability.
 During the NIST-traceable calibration of an Alicat device, each of these variables is carefully monitored and controlled.
 This ensures your device is calibrated to output precise, high-accuracy mass flow readings.